Science Fiction & The Disabled: How The TV Series ‘Killjoys’ Has Broken New Ground

 Among the notable hackmods cast is bionic artist Viktoria Modesta in the shrouded role of Niko (What?
 I’m not spoiling it for you!).

-It’s also important to note the hackmods have been positioned to play a very integral role in this season’s overarching plot.
+It’s also important to note the hackmods were positioned to play a very integral role in the third season’s overarching plot.

 Frankly, why the media has failed to recognize this significant casting event in television history is beyond me.

 Lovretta and her team are to be commended for helping to blaze a trail for more inclusive representation of the disabled in media.

 The introduction of the hackmods is ingeniously done, and further cements this gem of a show into my list of all-time genre favorites.